 Duo's Trusted Endpoints feature secures your sensitive applications by ensuring that only known devices can access Duo protected services.
 When a user authenticates via the Duo Prompt, we'll check for the access device's management status.
 You can monitor access to your applications from managed and unmanaged devices, and optionally block access from devices not managed by your organization.

 Before enabling the Trusted Endpoints policy on your applications, you'll need to deploy the Duo device certificate or REST API access for Duo to your managed mobile devices.
 This guide walks you through MobileIron Cloud configuration for Android and iOS mobile devices.

 These instructions are for the cloud-hosted MobileIron Cloud service.
 If you are using MobileIron Core, see our instructions for the on-premises MDM instead.

-The new MobileIron Cloud integration is created in the "Off" state.
+The new MobileIron Cloud integration is created in the "Disabled" state.
 You'll turn it on when you're ready to apply your Duo trusted endpoints policy.

 Keep the Duo Admin Panel open in your browser.
 You'll need to refer back to the MobileIron Cloud management integration page to complete the Android and/or iOS configuration steps.

 Duo determines trusted device status on Android devices by leveraging the installed Duo Mobile application on a given device to verify device information.
 To enable this verification you'll need to grant Duo read-only access to those devices via your MobileIron Cloud MDM's API access.